cnp3/ebook/principles/referencemodels.rst

 - the Application layer
 - the Transport layer
 - the Internet layer which is equivalent to the network layer of our reference model
-- the Link layer which combines the functionalities of the physical and datalink layers of our five-layer reference model
+- the Link layer which combines the functions of the physical and datalink layers of our five-layer reference model

 Besides this difference in the lower layers, the TCP/IP reference model is very close to the five layers that we use throughout this document.